 A common perception is that a firefighter's primary tools are a fire hose and ax.
-The reality is that TVF&R firefighters are equally familiar with administering an electric shock and drugs to restart a heart, inserting a breathing tube, or extricating an accident victim from a crushed vehicle while simultaneously treating their injuries.
-In fact, 70% of our calls are for medical emergencies.
+The reality is that TVF&R firefighters are equally familiar with administering an electric shock and drugs to restart a heart, inserting a breathing tube, or extricating a victim from a crushed vehicle while simultaneously treating their injuries.
+In fact, up to 7 out of 10 calls require medical care.

 When a heart stops, or a serious injury occurs; seconds count.
-Given TVF&R's network of 21 strategically located fire stations, the same response time advantage that exists for fires also exists for medical emergencies.
+Given TVF&R's network of 26 strategically located fire stations, the same response-time advantage that exists for fires also exists for medical emergencies.
 While our local ambulance partners Metro West Ambulance and American Medical Response also respond to these calls, a fire unit can frequently get to the scene first, providing critical care and stopping the clock.

 Additionally, more serious medical emergencies require a full team of responders.
-Consider cardiac arrest; while two people perform CPR, others establish IVs, set up a heart monitor, administer drugs, and bring a gurney to the patient's side for transport.
+Consider cardiac arrest; TVF&R practices high performance CPR, which has been shown to increase out of hospital cardiac arrest survival rates.
+Other responders establish IVs, set up a heart monitor, administer drugs, and bring a gurney to the patient's side for transport.

 Emergency Medical Services

 TVF&R has always taken its role in Emergency Medical Services (EMS) as seriously as its commitment to firefighting.
-Every uniformed member of our department is a certified emergency medical technician (EMT) and nearly 60% are certified paramedics.
+Every uniformed member of our department is a certified emergency medical technician (EMT) and nearly 60 percent are certified paramedics.

 In 1997, TVF&R took this commitment one step further by placing additional equipment on each apparatus and assigning a firefighter / EMT-paramedic to every station, on every shift.
 This ensures that each and every crew can deliver advanced life support on every call, 24/7.